-The Maryland homeowner's property tax credit program is designed to provide relief for property tax burdens in excess of a certain percentage of income (see Table 12, page 39).
+The Maryland homeowner's property tax credit program is designed to provide relief for property tax burdens in excess of a certain percentage of income.
 The maximum assessment that can be used to calculate the credit is \$150,000.
 Applications must be filed by September 1 of each year.

-The state of Maryland also makes available a refundable renter's tax credit of up to \$600 a year for renters, who are age 60 and over, or who are permanently and totally disabled and will qualify on the basis of income.
+The state of Maryland also makes available a refundable renter's tax credit of up to \$600 a year for renters, who are age 60 or over, or who are permanently and totally disabled and will qualify on the basis of income.
 The applicant's entitlement to the credit is tied to a flexible scale that relates the annual rent paid to the applicant's annual gross income.
 In comparing the applicant's gross income to his annual rent paid, an allowance is made for utilities paid by the renter.
 For example, if the renter pays for gas only, it is assumed that 6 percent of his gross income is dedicated to that item.
 By way of contrast, if the renter must pay for heat, gas, and electricity, it is assumed that 18 percent of income is devoted to these items.

 The Renter's Tax Credit Program is independent of the state individual income tax.
 Applications must be filed by September 1 of each year.
-The applicant must, however, submit a copy of his most recent Federal Tax Form 1040 and all the accompanying forms with the 2005 renter's tax credit application.
+The applicant must, however, submit a copy of his most recent Federal Tax Form 1040 and all the accompanying forms with the 2006 renter's tax credit application.

-Montgomery County has two additional tax relief items in fiscal year 2005: 1) a county supplemental to the State Homeowner Tax Credit Program; and 2) a new business tax credit.
+Montgomery County has two additional tax relief items in fiscal year 2007: 1) a county supplemental to the State Homeowner Tax Credit Program; and 2) a new business tax credit.
+Charles County provides an additional tax relief for low income households by supplementing a state subsidized program.